raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

 ! rest of the script
 !

-if @qmpackage .eq. mndo97 then if ?mndo97 .eq.
-1 then
-      mndo97 sele ( QMS .or. type QQH* ) end AM1 charge 1 remove
-   else
-      stop
-   endif
-endif

 !!!!Start: Added Section for Q-Chem-CHARMM interfacing with Python !!!!

 if @qmpackage .eq. python then
     if ?python .eq.
 1 then

-        SET QCHEMCNT qchemcnt.inp         !
+        set QCHEMCNT qchemcnt.inp         !
 Name of the control file for total charge and multiplicity set PY_PACKAGE mlpotential        !
 Name of the Python package set CHARMM2PYINP charmm2py.inp    !
 Name of the input file for the Python package set PY2CHARMMOUT py2charmm.out    !
 Name of the output file from the Python package